openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {: #caep-event-properties-example title="Example: SET Containing a CAEP Event with Properties"}

 ### Explicit Typing of SETs {#explicit-typing}
-SSE events MUST use explicit typing as defined in Section 2.3 of {{SET}}.
+SSF events MUST use explicit typing as defined in Section 2.3 of {{RFC8417}}.

 ~~~ json
 {